pfheatwole/thesis/source/demonstration.rst

 Demonstration
 *************

+[[The purpose of this chapter is to demonstrate how to model and simulate flights from a real paraglider wing.
+The modeling process combines basic technical specs from a user manual with photographic information and reasonable assumptions about paraglider wing design.
+The simulations demonstrate ]]

 Goals of this chapter:

 1. Demonstrate how to use the parametric geometry to model a real wing from